-Check out the following assignment snapshots to get an idea of the types of things people ask us to do:
+Check out the following assignment snapshots to get a clearer picture of the types of things that people ask us to do...

 Recovering from a natural disaster

 A sequence of destructive earthquakes caused extensive damage to the built and natural environments over a wide geographic area.
-We were engaged by the central government agency responsible for recovery leadership to complete a wide range of assignments including the review of a draft land use recovery plan and the preparation of key elements of central government's submission on a proposed district plan.
+The state government agency responsible for disaster recovery engaged us to complete a wide range of assignments including the review of a draft land use recovery plan for the affected area.

 Remediating environmental degradation

-A $150Million dollar work program was initiated by central and local government agencies to remedy environmental degradation in a group of large natural lakes.
-We were engaged by the lead agency in this initiative to create a comprehensive project-based work program that would coordinate the agency's future involvement over multiple years.
+A $150Million dollar work program was initiated by a group of public sector agencies to remedy environmental degradation in a group of large natural lakes.
+We were engaged by the lead agency to prepare a comprehensive project-based work program that would coordinate that agency's involvement over multiple years.